machines-in-motion/dynamic_game_optimizer/README.md

 This repository contains the python implementation for the iterative dynamic game solver.

-The implementation is based on [Crocoddyl](https://github.com/loco-3d/crocoddyl).
+The implementation is based on [Crocoddyl (1.9.0)](https://github.com/loco-3d/crocoddyl).
 All the code necessary to reproduce the experiments of the paper is in the folder `python/plots`.